Login

 During the forty years of his career as a composer, Lumsdaine composed a body of strikingly original music, including such major works as Aria for Edward John Eyre, Hagoromo, Mandala 5, Garden of Earthly Delights and Kali Dances.
 As well as substantial orchestral commissions, Lumsdaine has written many solo and chamber works commissioned for, and by, individual performers.

-At its heart, Lumsdaine's music embodies his experience of the Australian landscape – the variety of its shapes, rhythms, colours and textures: the vitality of its creatures; its sudden violence; its sense of unlimited space and time.
-An introduction to Lumsdaine's music can be found in the standard music dictionaries and a more detailed study has been written by Michael Hall (The Music of David Lumsdaine, Arc music, 2003).
+At its heart, Lumsdaine's music embodies his experience of the Australian landscape - the variety of its shapes, rhythms, colours and textures: the vitality of its creatures; its sudden violence; its sense of unlimited space and time.
+An introduction to Lumsdaine's music can be found in the standard music dictionaries; more detailed studies have been written by Michael Hall (Between Two Worlds; The Music of David Lumsdaine, Arc music, 2003) and Michael Hooper (The Music of David Lumsdaine; Kelly Ground to Cambewarra, Ashgate, 2012).

-In 1993 he retired from academic life, and withdrew, increasingly, from the musical world.
-He ceased composing in 1997.
-He now lives in York (where his wife is Professor of Music at York University) while still spending extended periods in Australia.
+In 1993 he retired from academic life.
+Due to severe hearing difficulties, he gradually withdrew from the musical world and ceased composing in 1997.
+He moved to York (where his wife was appointed Professor of Music at York University) while still spending extended periods in Australia.

 Teacher/Influence on